 As a property owner or head lessee, achieving the minimum rateable value, and rates payable, for your properties is vital, whether vacant or occupied.

-With this and, from 1 April 2011, 100% empty property relief only applying to properties with a 2010 rateable value of under £2,600, it is crucial that business owners are properly advised as to their rates liability and whether any cost savings can be made.
-We can help you manage your rates liability efficiently to ensure your rates bill is kept to the absolute minimum.
+With 100% empty property relief only applying to properties with a 2017 rateable value of under £2,900, it is crucial that business owners are properly advised as to their rates liability and whether any cost savings can be made.
+We can help you manage your rates liability efficiently to ensure that your business rates bill is kept to the absolute minimum.

-We will manage your rates bills and conduct an historical rates audit
+We will manage your business rates bills and conduct a historical rates audit

-We will not only check that your current rates bills are accurate and that the property values are fair, but we will also check previous years by carrying out a rates audit on your behalf to ensure that you have not missed out on any rates relief for which you were eligible and that you have been charged correctly by the local authority.
-This even includes property you may no longer occupy or no longer own or rent.
+We will not only check that your current business rates bills are accurate and that the property values are fair, but we will also check previous years by carrying out a rates audit on your behalf to ensure that you have not missed out on any business rates relief for which you were eligible, and that you have been charged correctly by the local authority.
+This even includes commercial property that you may no longer occupy or no longer own or rent.

-Business rates on empty commercial property are a particular burden to many commercial property owners and, in most cases, full rates are payable after the statutory exemption period of 3 months (or 6 months for industrial property).
+Business rates on vacant commercial property are a particular burden to many commercial property owners and, in most cases, full rates are payable after the statutory exemption period of 3 months, or 6 months for industrial property.
 Since the change in empty property rates in 2008, we have secured substantial savings for landlords, occupiers and developers through various strategies to reduce their empty rates liability.
 Each property is different and we have a range of creative solutions depending on the circumstances of the building.

-It will have been 7 years since the last valuation list was updated and hopefully the revaluation will bring the rateable value of properties back into line with market values.
+7 years since the last valuation list was updated, the 2017 revaluation will have hopefully brought the rateable value of your property back in line with market values.
 The new rating should also fairly reflect the prevailing value of your property and not an inflated value, as is the case currently with many commercial buildings, particularly those outside of central London.